mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_tuning_guide.md

 - Users should make sure if the forward and backward propagation of one device is much longer than others first.
 If sure, it indicates that this device is a slow node and users can jump to the corresponding single device page, referring to the `Long Forward And Backward Propagation` section of `Single Device Performance Tuning` to continue to locate the reasons why this phase takes a long time.
 - If the forward and backward propagation time of all devices are very long, users can jump to the single device page of any device and referring to the `Long Step Interval` section of `Single Device Performance Tuning` to continue to locate the reasons why this phase takes a long time.

-Step 3：Observe the step tail in the cluster step trace page
+Step 3: Observe the step tail in the cluster step trace page

 - Users should make sure if the step tail of one device is much longer than others first.
 If it is, it usually caused by slow node in the cluster.
 Users can refer to Step 1 and Step 2 to find the slow node.
 - If the step tail of all devices are essentially the same, and the phase is time-consuming, it is usually due to the long time taken by the AllReduce collective communication operators.
 Users can try to modify the all_reduce_fusion_config parameter to optimize the performance.

-#### Model Parallel
+### Model Parallel

 For model parallel, the cluster step trace page provides step interval, computation time, and communication time of all devices in the cluster.

-Step 1：Observe the step interval in the cluster step trace page
+Step 1: Observe the step interval in the cluster step trace page

 Please refer to step 1 of "Data Parallel".